 I am currently working on ‘Coffee Justice’ an innovative environmental art project exploring, producing and distributing stories of food justice from the mouths of those impacted on by food poverty, and from those working for global food justice.
 It begins with a development project investigating the use of augmented reality as part of the dining experience.
 For more information about this and my other projects check out my events page or social media.

-My recent projects include: ‘Peas on Earth‘, a research and development project investigating the use of Augmented Reality to produce an immersive live experience.
+Previous projects include: ‘Peas on Earth‘, a research and development project investigating the use of Augmented Reality to produce an immersive live experience.

 Ripple, a collaboration with poet and artist Sarah Hymas, presents works exploring the fragility of life by examining the impact of climate change on the Indian subcontinent.
 The Installation consists of interactive poetic sculptures, that used augmented reality to illuminate anthropogenic climate change.
 Exhibited as part of Gaywise Festival 2015 at the Menier Gallery, London.
 It was shortlisted for the 2015 Dot Award.